matthewb66/detect-wizard/README.md

                             Hub Project Version
       -t TRUST_CERT, --trust_cert TRUST_CERT
                             Automatically trust Black Duck cert
-      -bdba, --binary       Enable BDBA integration in detect scan (If license is available).
+      -bdba, --binary       Upload binary files for binary scan is sensitivity>=4

 If scanfolder is not specified then all required options will be requested interactively (alternatively use -i or --interactive option to run interactive mode).
 Enter q or use CTRL-C to terminate interactive entry and the program.
 Special characters such as ~ or environment variables such as $HOME are not